 More reasons to switch to Untamed right meow!

-If you decide to give Untamed a try, you might also notice the following improvements in your cat:
+If you decide to give Untamed cat food subscription a try, you might also notice the following improvements in your cat:

 - Higher energy levels and increased playfulness due to the high protein and healthy fat content in our meals